OFF-SITE/VIRTUAL WOD COMPLETION INFO

 - Black clothing against a black wall isn’t good.
 We need to be able to see athletes 20 feet away or whatever.
 The judge needs to be able to see if your movement has full range of motion.
 Wear brighter clothing when possible but we definitely need contrast of the athletes who will be near a wall.

-- Start the video by showing the camera (aka your Judge) proof of the weights, the bar, the box height, the bottom of the rings are 40″ from the floor, show the tape under the rings, show us everything prior to the start of the WOD.
+- Start the video by showing the camera (aka your Judge) proof of the weights, bars, the box height, taped lines on the floor with measurements of them clear, show us everything prior to the start of the WOD.
 Practice all of this.

 - If you use a friend to film you make sure they are a camera man and not a cheer leader holding a camera